lucderheld/php-greylog-exception/README.md

 2. Combination with own functions
 -----

 php-greylog-exception can be combined with user defined exception-functions.
-There functions are triggered before the exception is logged to GreyLog.
+The functions are triggered before the exception is logged to GreyLog.
 To define a exception-function, just create a static-function and name it the same as the actual exception.

 ### Example: